 However, the trait of HS affects all aspects of life, both visible and invisible.
 Thoughts, feelings, behaviors, senses, work, recreation, relationships— all are touched and influenced by this powerful trait.

 High Sensitivity is an inborn trait, just as being right- or left-handed is a built-in trait.
-About 15% of men and women have it.
+About 15% of cis-men and cis-women have it.

 High Sensitivity is not a disorder, malfunction, or attempt to be dramatic.

 You may be dating an HSP and not know it.
 In fact, there is a 36% chance you are, according to research by Dr. Elaine Aron.